Kiobel v. ShellLight Dims on Human Rights Claims in the U.S.

 CJA’s Amicus Brief in Kiobel II: Transnational human rights cases are necessary to deny safe haven to perpetrators.

-First, we argue that individuals who come to the United States are normally subject to lawsuits in this country for claims that arise abroad – whether the claims arise from automobile accidents in Europe, theft of trade secrets in Asia, or intentional torts in Africa.
+First, we argued that individuals who come to the United States are normally subject to lawsuits in this country for claims that arise abroad – whether the claims arise from automobile accidents in Europe, theft of trade secrets in Asia, or intentional torts in Africa.
 Adjudicating lawsuits here for human rights abuses abroad involves no unusual, much less unprecedented, exercise of jurisdiction.
 Indeed, it would be perverse to permit tort suits for foreign fender-benders but not for foreign genocide.

-Second, allowing ATS suits against U.S. residents for atrocities committed abroad is essential to our country’s longstanding commitment to deny safe haven to human rights abusers who take refuge in our country and enjoy the privileges of living here.
-And, third, other existing legal doctrines are available to limit the prospect of litigation having no real nexus with the United States.
+Third, we argued that other existing legal doctrines are available to limit the prospect of litigation having no real nexus with the United States.
 By contrast, a categorical bar would only push human rights litigation into state courts, impeding the government’s ability to monitor and intervene in human rights suits, and creating a patchwork of inconsistent rulings in a field of foreign relations law where uniformity is vital.

 On April 17, 2013, the Supreme Court held in Kiobel v.
 Royal Dutch Petroleum Co.,